 - 1. Click the Select Objects button, then click on the island cabinet closest to the sink to select it. - 2.
-Click the Generate Custom Countertop edit button.
+Click the Generate Custom Countertop addit button.
 A new Custom Countertop polyline will be created, replacing the cabinet's countertop, and will be selected. - 3.
 With the new custom countertop selected, use its edit handles to reshape it so it covers all of the island cabinets. - 4.
 Click on the bottom vertical edge of the countertop polyline to make it the Selected Edge.
-For more information, see "Selected Edge" on page 181 of the Reference Manual. - 5.
-Click the Change Line/Arc edit button to change the Selected Edge from a straight line into a curved arc. - Use the triangular Reshape edit handle located along the arc's radius to adjust the cuvature of the arc. - To temporarily suppress snapping, you can hold down the Ctrl key while you drag the Reshape handle.
+For more information, see "Selected Edge" on page 184 of the Reference Manual. - 5.
+Click the Change Line/Arc 💷 edit button to change the Selected Edge from a straight line into a curved arc. - Use the triangular Reshape edit handle located along the arc's radius to adjust the curvature of the arc. - To temporarily suppress snapping, you can hold down the Ctrl key while you drag the Reshape handle.

-6. Create a Full Camera view to see the results.
+6. Create a Full Camera 🔟 view to see the results.

-A Custom Countertop can also be drawn using the Custom Countertop tool.
-For more information, see "Custom Countertops" on page 667 of the Reference Manual.
+A Custom Countertop can also be drawn using the Custom Countertop in tool and have an edge molding applied to it.
+For more information, see "Custom Countertops" on page 683 of the Reference Manual.